ruyrybeyro/chrootvpn/README.md

 |+ROUTE       |for adding a route via VPN                  |
 |-ROUTE       |for deleting a route via VPN                |

-For instance for a split VPN with Internet access, and private addresses via VPN, doing:
+Example: split VPN with Internet access, and private addresses via VPN

  . dropping all VPN routes